 Mutual Underwriters

 Cyber and privacy issues continue to impact insurers of all lines.
-Because of increased use of biometric information, states’ continued adoption of the NAIC model act and states’ increasing enactment of consumer privacy protections, all NAMIC members should be considering the impact and trends as purchasers and providers of cyber and privacy solutions.
+Because of increased use of biometric information, states' continued adoption of the NAIC Insurance Data Security Model Law and states' increasing enactment of consumer privacy protections, all NAMIC members should be considering the impact and trends as purchasers and providers of cyber and privacy solutions.
+Attendees will learn about current cybersecurity laws specifically attributable to insurers; biometric laws, especially Illinois' Biometric Information Privacy Act, and recent cases that impact coverage and exclusions; and war exclusions and how they impact coverage.

 Attorney